-The Company had no liabilities measured and recorded at fair value on a recurring basis as of March 30, 2024 and September 30, 2023.
+The Company had no liabilities measured and recorded at fair value on a recurring basis as of March 30, 2024 June 29, 2024 and September 30, 2023.

 The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
 The fair value of the Company's investments in certain money market funds is their face value and such instruments are classified as Level 1 and are included in cash and cash equivalents on the consolidated balance sheets.
-At March 30, 2024, Level 2 securities were priced by pricing vendors.
+At March 30, 2024 June 29, 2024, the fair value of the warrant issued as described in Note 11, Derivative Instruments, is classified as Level 2 and at September 30, 2023, U.S. Treasury securities were classified as Level 2.
+Level 2 securities were priced by pricing vendors.
 These pricing vendors utilize the most recent observable market information in pricing these securities or, if specific prices are not available for these securities, use other observable inputs like market transactions involving identical or comparable securities.